3 E-invoicing Steps that Help Ensure an Accurate 3-Way Match

 - Purchasing creates a PO as usual and the PO information is used by the SaaS provider’s AP matching automation solution.

 - When goods are received, the person receiving the goods opens up the PO in your PO or ERP system and checks off the goods received by PO line.
 This receipt against the PO is then passed to the provider’s AP matching automation solution

 - When the e-invoice arrives, all of the data is electronic down to the line item level and is interfaced with the automated matching system.
 Since the most difficult part of the match is not having the invoice data to automate the match, e-invoicing solves that problem.
 This is due to the fact that the data comes directly from the supplier’s billing system, eliminating the need to manually look at paper or an image from email.
-Using the e-invoice data, the automated matching system can complete the third part of the match (invoice to PO and Receipt of Goods detail) using the workflow’s algorithms, eliminating the need for a person to do the match:
+Using the e-invoice data, the automated matching system can complete the third part of the match (invoice to PO and Receipt of Goods detail) using the workflow’s algorithms, eliminating the need for a person to do the match.

 Invoices that match both the PO and Receipt of Goods using your matching rules and invoice tolerances are then sent straight-through the automated matching system to the company’s AP system or ERP to complete the match, all with no processor involvement.
 Exceptions like price and quantity variances are recorded and can be routed using workflow technology to either purchasing or receiving through an exception resolution workflow.
 This allows the issue to be resolved without AP having to seek anyone out.

-Matching all three documents manually is tremendously time and labor intensive and can lead to delays in invoice processing.
+Matching all three documents manually is very time and labor intensive and can lead to delays in invoice processing.
 Since an automated matching and workflow solution has all the matching rules within the system, it has the capacity to immediately recognize exceptions and route for resolution automatically.
 By having invoices come in electronically as data through e-invoicing, by establishing matching rules and exception handling workflows, the AP department realizes cost and time savings that go straight to the company’s bottom line.